††††† RELATES TO: KRS 238.550(5), 238.560(2)

 ††††† (5) Checks that have been returned for insufficient funds that have not been collected shall be retained by the organization for three (3) years following the close of the calendar year in which the check was issued.
 If the check has been turned over to someone else for collection, the organization shall keep a copy of the check with information regarding the person collecting the check.

 ††††† (6) Monthly bank statements and reconciliations for all accounts shall be maintained for three (3) years following the close of a calendar year.

-††††† (7) Copies of the fronts and backs of checks from any account into which charitable gaming funds are deposited or transferred shall be provided to the office upon request.
+††††† (7) Copies of the fronts and backs of checks from any account into which charitable gaming funds are deposited or transferred shall be provided to the department upon request.

-††††† (8) Gross receipts shall include the money received from the sale of raffle tickets, bingo cards or faces, pickle jars, bonanza balls, or hot balls card-minding devices, pulltabs, charity fundraising event games, special limited charity fundraising event games, bad check collections, credit card fees and reasonable check collection fees minus bad checks.
+††††† (8) Gross receipts shall include the money received from the sale of raffle tickets, bingo cards or faces, pickle jars, bonanza balls, or hot balls, card-minding devices, pulltabs, electronic pulltab devices and electronic pulltabs, charity fundraising event games, special limited charity fundraising event games, bad check collections, credit card fees and reasonable check collection fees minus bad checks.

 ††††† Section 2.
 Start-up Cash.
 (1) If the source of start-up cash is not the charitable gaming account, the source of the start-up cash shall be identified on the gaming occasion sheet and signed by the chairperson.

 ††††† (2) Start-up cash from one (1) organization shall not be commingled with the start-up cash from another organization.
 The start-up cash shall be identified on the check withdrawing the funds and on the deposit slip, if possible.

 ††††† Section 3.
 Organization Records.
 (1) The chief financial officer shall be the custodian of the gaming records and shall be responsible for ensuring that the records are accurate, complete, and maintained regularly for inspection by the department.